Clinical study on the

 Treatment

 Group 1 takes budesonide as a 2 mg tablet.
-A placebo tablet is taken as a second dose during the day.
-Group 2 takes budesonide twice daily as a 1 mg tablet.
+A placebo tablet is taken as the second dose of the day.
+Group 2 takes budesonide as a 1 mg tablet twice a day.

-Neither doctors nor patients know during the treatment phase whether the daily dose is reached by one or two doses.
+During the treatment phase, neither doctors nor patients know whether the daily dose is reached by one or two doses.
 Therefore, this is referred to as a "double-blind study".
-A final visit is held after a 4-week follow-up period.
+After a 4-week follow-up period, a final visit takes place.

 Time required

-The study begins with a screening phase of up to 4 weeks to determine eligibility for study participation (evidence of esophageal inflammation, etc.).
-This is followed by a 6-week treatment phase with the goal of improving symptoms and regressing esophageal inflammation.
-For this purpose, patients take one melting tablet daily in the morning and one in the evening.
+The study begins with a screening phase of up to 4 weeks to assess eligibility for study participation (evidence of inflammation of the esophagus etc.).
+This is followed by a 6-week treatment phase with the aim of improving the symptoms and reducing the inflammation of the esophagus.
+For this purpose, the patients take one orodispersible tablet every morning and evening.

 Aim of the study

 Group 1 takes budesonide as a 2 mg tablet.
-A placebo tablet is taken as a second dose during the day.
-Group 2 takes budesonide twice daily as a 1 mg tablet.
+A placebo tablet is taken as the second dose of the day.
+Group 2 takes budesonide as a 1 mg tablet twice a day.

-Neither doctors nor patients know during the treatment phase whether the daily dose is reached by one or two doses.
+During the treatment phase, neither doctors nor patients know whether the daily dose is reached by one or two doses.
 Therefore, this is referred to as a "double-blind study".
-A final visit is held after a 4-week follow-up period.
+After a 4-week follow-up period, a final visit takes place.

-The study begins with a screening phase of up to 4 weeks to determine eligibility for study participation (evidence of esophageal inflammation, etc.).
-This is followed by a 6-week treatment phase with the goal of improving symptoms and regressing esophageal inflammation.
-For this purpose, patients take one melting tablet daily in the morning and one in the evening.
+The study begins with a screening phase of up to 4 weeks to assess eligibility for study participation (evidence of inflammation of the esophagus etc.).
+This is followed by a 6-week treatment phase with the aim of improving the symptoms and reducing the inflammation of the esophagus.
+For this purpose, the patients take one orodispersible tablet every morning and evening.

 Clinical study: Eosinophilic esophagitis

-The study is being conducted in several European countries, including Germany, as well as in Canada.
-If you are interested in participating in a study for the treatment of EoE, please contact one of the study centers listed below.
-Thank you very much!
+The study is carried out in several European countries, e. g. also in Germany and Canada.
+If you are interested in participating in a study for the treatment of EoE, please contact one of the study sites listed below.
+Thanks very much.

-Due to its chemical properties, budesonide acts mainly in the mucosa of the esophagus and the effect on the entire body is only slight.
-Therefore, the classical side effects of corticosteroids have been observed only in significantly lower frequency and not in the same intensity.
-However, as with any therapy, side effects may occur with budesonide treatment.
-During the study, you will therefore be closely monitored so that any side effects that occur can be treated quickly.
+Due to its chemical properties, budesonide mainly acts in the mucous membrane of the esophagus and has little effect on the whole body.
+Therefore, the classic side effects of corticosteroids have only been observed with a significantly lower frequency and not with the same intensity.
+As with any therapy, however, side effects can also occur with treatment with budesonide.
+Therefore, during the study you are closely monitored so that any side effects that may occur can be treated quickly.

 Yes, twice.
 Once at the beginning and once at the end of the study.

-Adults aged 18-75 years suffering from acute eosinophilic esophagitis with clinical symptoms are eligible to participate in the study.
-Do these criteria apply to you?
-If so, you may be eligible for our clinical trial.
+Adults aged 18-75 years suffering from acute eosinophilic esophagitis with clinical symptoms can participate in the study.

 FAQ Clinical Studies